 The BJC HDMI with Ethernet is available in both black and white in 14 different lengths, ranging from 1 foot to 25 feet.
 This is the most length options of any cable we considered.

-Blue Jeans Cable provides a 30-day warranty on its products, which is paltry compared to the lifetime warranties other companies offer.
+Blue Jeans Cable provides a 30-day warranty on its products, which is paltry compared to the lifetime warranties on other products such as the Monoprice Select and AmazonBasics HDMI cables.
 We are impressed by the plethora of information that the company's website provides on product information pages and articles, but the information is somewhat disorganized and hard to sort through.
 It also leaves out important details, such as what metal is used in its Belden Bonded-Pair conductors.